-- 1 Select TCP/IP filter in the left frame of the main window. - 2 Select the Device menu and choose the Search Active Devices. - If the print server is set to its factory default settings, it will not appear in the BRAdmin screen.
-However, selecting the Search Active Devices option will force the BRAdmin Professional utility to find the device as an unconfigured device. - 3 Select the Device menu and choose Setup Unconfigured Device. - 4 Select the MAC address of your print server and click the Configure button.
+- 1 Select TCP/IP filter in the left frame of the main window. - 2 Select the Device menu and choose the Search Active Devices. - If the print server is set to its factory default settings without using a DHCP server, the device will appear as APIPA in the BRAdmin Professional utility screen. - 3 Select the Device menu and choose Setup Unconfigured Device. - 4 Select the MAC address of your print server and click the Configure button.

-You can find the node name and MAC address by printing out the printer settings page.
-Refer to the Quick Setup Guide for information on how to print the settings page on your print server.
+You can find the node name and MAC address by printing out the Network Configuration Page.
+See How to Print a Network Configuration Page on page A-8 for information on how to print the Network Configuration Page on your print server.